 The market is held indoors at the premises of an old warehouse by the port, which has been refurbished and looks incredibly beautiful with its Christmas decor and dozens of stalls.

-There are also a few food stalls where to taste delicious Christmas cookies, including the famous melomakarona and kourabiedes, two of Greece’s beloved Christmas staples.
+There are also a few food stalls to taste delicious Christmas cookies, including the famous melomakarona and kourabiedes, two of Greece’s beloved Christmas staples.

 Aristotelous Square